 Less is more with Gasteria.
-Allow ALL of the soil to thoroughly dry out for a week in between waters, reducing this further in the autumn and winter months.
-Winterising a Gasteria is essential to maintain good health; keep the plant 'ticking over' by reducing the number of irrigations to every three weeks and avoid over-fertilisation.
-One word of advice is never allow excess moisture to settle either in the actual crown of the plant or underneath the pot, as both will cause southern blight or even heart rot.
-It's recommended to irrigate a Gasteria using the bottom-up method; place the plant into a saucer and fill until the bottom 30% is submerged.
-After several minutes, shake the pot gently to remove an excess moisture and place back into its original location.
-Under-watering symptoms include drooping leaves, stunted growth, and sunken leaves; these can be a range of different issues, including forgetfulness, too much sunlight, or the plant being pot-bound.
+Allow ALL of the soil to dry in between waters, reducing this to once every few weeks in the autumn and winter.
+One word of advice is never to allow excess moisture to settle either in the actual crown of the plant or underneath the pot, as both will cause southern blight or even black rot.
+Under-watering symptoms include drooping leaves, stunted growth, and drying leaves; these can be a range of different issues, including forgetfulness, too much sunlight, or the plant being pot-bound.
 Over-watering symptoms include root rot, a rotting base, or sudden plant death.
-Gasteria must receive sufficient light levels (at least one hour of direct sunlight a day) to counteract the chance of root rot.
+Gasteria must have sufficient light levels (at least two hours of direct sunlight a day) to counteract the chance of root rot.
 For more severe cases, click on this link below to learn about how to address root rot.

-This is not a factor; however, if your Gasteria is situated indoors, a quick hose down from time to time will reduce the number of dust particles covering its leaves.
+This is not a factor; however, if the Gasteria is situated indoors, a quick hose down from time to time will reduce the number of dust particles covering its leaves.

 This is to remind you that everything needs to be reduced - especially the watering and temperature.

-Gasteria consists of over twenty species, originating from semi-desert areas of South Africa.
-The genus was first described back in the mid 19th century by Joseph Duval-Jouve, who named it after the stomach-like blooms put out in winter.
+Gasteria consists of over twenty species, originating from semi-deserted areas of South Africa.
+The genus was first described back in the mid 19th century by Joseph Duval-Jouve, who named it after the stomach-churning consequences when a specimen is digest by an animal.

 10°C - 25°C (50° - 78°F)